Other Names: Cotellic®

 When to Call the Doctor

-Call your doctor or nurse immediately if you have any of the following symptoms:
+Call your doctor or nurse if you have any of these symptoms and/or any new or unusual symptoms:

-- Fever of 100.5 F (38 C) or higher
+- Fever of 100.4° F (38° C) or higher

 - Easy bleeding or bruising